-- Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern fellow education during the assignment - I.B.4.
-The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS). ^(Core) - I.B.5.The program should ensure that fellows are not unduly burdened by required rotations at geographically distant sites.
+- Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows

+- · Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern fellow education during the assignment - 1.6.
+The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
+(Core) - 1.6.a.
+The program should ensure that fellows are not unduly burdened by required rotations at geographically distant sites.
 (Core)